TEvans-Developer/Python-Nmap-Scanner/README.md

 <h2>Create a directory for our src code</h2>
 </br> Go into Visual Studio Code, here you will need create a folder and file to the python script where the code will run.
-We will write our code here. example path for code <i> /testcode/src/scanner.py </i>
+We will write our code here.
+Example path to code,  <i> /testcode/src/scanner.py </i>

 </br>This section of the code imports the Nmap module and creates an instance of the PortScanner class
 </br>![Screenshot (337)](https://github.com/user-attachments/assets/1be9b5cd-91ac-46b3-841e-d2da88223f50)

-</br>This section of the code print messages to the console about our script.
+</br>This section of the code prints to the console about our script.
 The scanner ask for an IP address as user input.
 The scanner will return responses based on the user input.
 </br>![Screenshot (341)](https://github.com/user-attachments/assets/32ff0bf6-97c8-4b3d-bf19-dc50870f0d63)